 Shoplifting a small item from a store may not seem like a big deal.
 However, since businesses and retail stores in Rhode Island lose millions of dollars of merchandise every year, if you are caught shoplifting, you face the possibility of jail time, fines, and a mark on your criminal record.
 You need a skilled Theft Defense Lawyer to protect your rights.

-At Marin and Barrett, Inc, our team of Rhode Island Shoplifting Lawyers understand how the prosecution approaches Theft and Shoplifting cases.
+At the Marin, Barrett, and Murphy Law Firm our team of Rhode Island Shoplifting Lawyers understand how the prosecution approaches Theft and Shoplifting cases.
 We will thoroughly examine the details of your case and the theft charges you are facing, and I will take the time to understand you as a person.
 In every case involving theft, retail theft, employee theft charges or shoplifting arrest, my goal is to protect your rights and bring about a fair resolution.

 Rhode Island Shoplifting Lawyers